 therefore should not be allowed a Proof Hearing, you can rest

-assured that the pursuer, and his accomplices, are
+assured that the pursuer, and his gangland accomplices, are

-adopting the catch-all ruse to prevent the defender from putting any
+adopting the catch-all ruse to prevent the defender from putting

-action to confuse and mislead the defender and to choose the winner before the competition runs its race.
+dodge to confuse and mislead the defender, and the public, and

+to choose the winner before the competition runs its race.

 This stratagem is designed, at best, to not embarrass the legal

 system by openly revealing its deficiencies, or, at worst, to

 illustrate how entrenched the corruption is.
 It also

 She pleads that authority to sell should be withheld or alternatively